-The charts show that Electoral Areas are generally concentrated in sectors such as Agriculture, Forestry, Fishing and Hunting and Manufacturing.
-The labour force in Electoral Area E is concentrated in the Agriculture, Forestry, Fishing and Hunting sector, with comparatively smaller shares in Retail Trade, Manufacturing, and Educational Services.
-In the case of Agriculture, Forestry, Fishing and Hunting, the Electoral Area has the highest proportion of labour force concentration out of all Electoral Areas.
+The charts show that Electoral Areas are generally concentrated in sectors such as Agriculture, Forestry, Fishing and Hunting and Manufacturing, which is reflected in the concentrations in Electoral Area G. In the case of Agriculture, Forestry, Fishing and Hunting, the industry accounts for about 24% of the labour force, while Manufacturing accounts for just less than 20%.